The Bridge SEN Information Report November 2019

 What are the school's policies for the identification and assessment of pupils/students attending the school?

-All pupils who attend the nursery or school will be under assessment or have a statement of special educational needs or an Education Health and Care Plan (EHCP).
+All pupils who attend the nursery or school will be under assessment or have an Education Health and Care Plan (EHCP).
+Further information on the process of assessment through the Local Authority for an EHCP is available on Telford and Wrekin Local Offer website.

 Further information on the admissions to and assessment within our school can be found on our website.